GalaxyBots1234/IntoTheDeep/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

     - Simplify RobotHardware
     - Remove as much of Kookybotz / dead code as possible
   - TeleOp
-    - Use PositionControl for extension
+    - **Use PositionControl for extension**
+    - More angles for pitch
-    - Provide enough control for climbing
+    - Provide basic control for climbing
+    - Basic Limelight AprilTag
     - Basic Servo movement (decide controls)
   - Autonomous
     - Study jerking